 “My name is Alex.
-I may look like a little boy, but I am a grown up.”
+I may look like a little boy, but I am a grown-up.”

 Like all kids, Alex dreams of his future.
-He wishes to become an astronaut (don’t all boys at one point or another?) – and as he gets his good night kiss from his mother his only worry is how he will be able to do that if they both wear helmets during a space trip to the moon.
+He wishes to become an astronaut (don’t all boys at one point or another?) – and as he gets his good night kiss from his mother, his only worry is how he will be able to do that if they both wear helmets during a space trip to the moon.
 One needs a lot of support to prepare to be an astronaut.
 But Alex is not alone.
 You see, he has a friend.
 True, it’s an imaginary friend, yet very real to Alex – a real astronaut who offers tutelary guidance to the boy as his mentor and, yes, as a role model too.

 Though the plot of I Want To Be A Soldier doesn’t exactly shine with originality, it does feature several carefully placed story turning points that manage to keep the viewer engaged.
 The young Fergus Riordan (for whom the role of Alex is his first lead role in a feature film) delivers an outstanding performance.
 Because of it, the tension that builds within Alex on the screen is truthfully reflected to the viewer.
 One even feels a bit of understanding and admittance to the rousing thrills of juvenile delinquency.
 In contrast, however, the performances of most of the adult actors felt stilted and unnatural.
-Despite these shortcomings, the film manages to evoke strong emotions in the viewer while, at the same time, inspire thoughts of the circumstances and events that shape the mentality of a child.
+Despite these shortcomings, the film manages to evoke strong emotions in the viewer while inspiring thoughts of the circumstances and events that shape the mentality of a child.
 The violent scenes shown in the film merely reflect what children are exposed to nowadays.
 Yet they create a feeling of uneasiness and distress even in the adult viewer.

 While I know the issue of how children are affected by violence in the media today is not a new one….I found this film very disturbing and it got me thinking about the violence children are exposed to via various media and games they play these days.
 Whether or not violence in the various media and in video games that children play negatively affects them, Director Molina has stated in an interview that he “wanted to educate the viewer to draw his own conclusions”.